Muhammad-Nawlo/multitenant-plugin/README.md

 2. Ensure your user has the `super_admin` role (using Spatie/Permission or Shield).
 3. Visit `/tenant-management` in your browser.
 4. Only super admins should be able to access and manage tenants.

+### Plugin Manager Class
+- The main plugin manager class is now `MultitenantPluginManager` (previously `MultitenantPluginPlugin`).
+- Use `MuhammadNawlo\MultitenantPlugin\MultitenantPluginManager` for any manual registration or advanced usage.